Table of Contents

 Definition of Polycystic Ovary Syndrome

-Polycystic ovary syndrome is an endocrinological disorder that is characterized by hyperandrogenism, ovarian dysfunction and the identification of multiple cysts in the ovaries.
+Polycystic ovary syndrome is a heterogenous multisystem endocrinopathy that is characterized by hyperandrogenism, ovarian dysfunction and multiple cysts in the ovaries.
 The condition is also associated with metabolic syndrome, hyperinsulinemia and insulin resistance.

 Epidemiology of Polycystic Ovary Syndrome